 1. FLEX (Flexible Learning and Enrichment eXperiences) occurs Tuesday through Friday between Mods 1 and 2.
 Students may receive remediation or tutoring*; participate in enrichment activities, complete make-up work and participate in school activities, conference with counselors and/or case managers and use the school media center.

 *Peer Tutoring – is held each FLEX day.
 Students who need tutoring in any subject may ask their advisor, teacher or counselor to refer them to Ms. Berkowitz.
-Ms. Berkowitz will request students through the FLEX tracker system to report to the media center where they will be tutored 1-1 or in small groups by National Honor Society tutors or highly skilled peers.
+Ms. Berkowitz will request students through the FLEX tracker system to report to the 3rd floor cafeteria where they will be tutored 1-1 or in small groups by National Honor Society tutors or highly skilled peers.

 2. Afterschool Drop-In Tutoring/Study Hall

-Students who need a quiet place to do homework; access to computers and printers; or who need academic help may drop in to the Media Center between 2:20 and 3:45 every day after school.
+Students who need a quiet place to do homework; access to computers and printers; or who need academic help may drop in to the Media Center between 2:20 and 3:30 Monday - Thursday after school.

 3. Testing and Accommodations Center

 IEP and 504 students who have accommodations and/or modifications for classroom tests may be referred to Ms. Llewellyn in the Media Center for services each MOD.
 Teachers are asked to provide 24 hour notice if a student is being referred for testing accommodations.
 Students should be sent with a pass.

 4. Study/Organization Skills Group